lepoco/wc-poczta/readme.txt

 - **Add a interactive map of pickup points** available both for parcel machines and collection points in many shops and post offices.
 - **Allow free shipping** which is available in the default options, just set the amount.
+- **Notify by email** information about the selected pickup point will appear in order summary and in the e-mail notification.
 - **Customize options** using the add shipping creator.
 You can change names, amounts, weights, specific types of pickup points and more.
 - **Give your customers the convenience** of using modern solutions without compromises.